thamara/cppcon-2022-schedule-assistant/README.md

 2. Click on the gear icon and select `Debug Add-ons`
 3. Click on `Load Temporary Add-on`
 4. Select the `background.js` file from the cloned repository

-### Using

-IMPORTANT: Make sure you select your timezone first.
-The extension infers that the selection for the timezone is the same default timezone you have on Google Calendar.